InfoMagix/swift-auto-caller/README.md

 ## Pi configuration part 1 - Do this first

 1. Download and write the Buster Lite image to the SD card using Raspberry Pi Imager.
 2. In the Config section of Raspberry Pi Imager, set the device name, Wi-Fi password, and login for the pi user.
+Note that `<devicename>` is how you'll connect to it on your local network.

 ## Pi configuration part 2a - hands off install